probmods/webppl/docs/packages.rst

 or compiled, and to any WebPPL code within the same package.
 They will not be visible to WebPPL code in other packages.

-Javascript functions and libraries
+JavaScript functions and libraries
 ----------------------------------

-Any regular Javascript code within a package is made available in WebPPL as a global variable.
+Any regular JavaScript code within a package is made available in WebPPL as a global variable.
 The global variable takes the same name as the package except when the package name includes one or more ``-`` characters.
 In such cases the name of the global variable is obtained by